LEARN TO CODE

-The Congressional App Challenge is open to students in high school or below, regardless of experience with coding.
-We highly encourage students to participate even if they’ve never coded before; the goal is to learn something new!
+The Congressional App Challenge would love to see all students learn to code, regardless of previous experience.
+We highly encourage students to participate even if they’ve never coded before!

-Recognizing that students learn in different ways and benefit from different tools, we’ve included several different educational resources.
+Check out some of our favorite educational resources below.
 Remember that if one of them doesn’t work for you, there are many alternatives.
 Don’t get discouraged – just try another one!

 - Microsoft Virtual Academy – App Development Courses

 - CodeAcademy.com – self-taught courses in HTML/CSS, Python, Ruby, and PHP

 - MIT App Inventor – For ages 13+.

 - Code Monster – For ages 13+.

 - Thimble by Mozilla – For ages 13+.

 - HTML5 Rocks